Updated 3rd June 2021

 However, all things considered ITV1 Border provides North Cumbrians with an excellent Regional and local News service with Lookaround: Most of the coverage concerns local affairs, the programme addresses local issues, and it provides coverage of happenings further north and south.
 Occasionally there will be a wider Regional perspective about North West England as a whole or, if it is relevant to Cumbrians, the M6 in Lancashire being shut.
 Political programming is also pan North East/ Cumbria/ Southern Scotland.

 No, the real concern is the not impossible scenario whereby ITV bosses decide that the ITV1 Border transmission Region should be permanently mothballed and amalgamated with an adjacent ITV Region following financial difficulties: This has already happened in 2008-9 when ITV Border was amalgamated with the ITV Tyne Tees Region leading to a big loss of localised news- coverage across Cumbria and southern Scotland.
 Following an outcry with MPs representing Parliamentary Constituencies in the ITV Border Region complaining to OFCOM, ITV was pressurised into effectively de-coupling the former ITV Border Region from ITV Tyne Tees in 2013.
 North Cumbrians got their local news- programme back and were not forced to choose between two mainly- North East Regional News bulletins!
-But with falling advertising revenues (especially falling the great Coronavirus Recession of 2020), ITV bosses could plead with OFCOM to let them mothball/ amalgamate some of their smaller transmission regions by population.
+But with falling advertising revenues (especially following the Great Coronavirus Recession of 2020-2021), ITV.Plc bosses could plead with OFCOM to let them mothball/ amalgamate some of their smaller transmission regions by population.
 Cumbrians need to be alert to this happening and plead with OFCOM not to let ITV cost- cutters take away their excellent local Regional News programme.

 ITV1 Border (England) provides viewers in Carlisle and the surrounding area with an excellent Local and Regional News- service: The news- coverage is relevant, appropriate and sympathetic regarding local issues; ITV Management in their economy- drives will be advised to leave the ITV Border Region well-and-truly alone!